 5. Annual Passholders — get your goods!

-In addition to this excellent free gift, there are also quite a few Passholder-exclusive merchandise items available only in the Festival Center, such as pins, tumblers and shirts.
-They are extra awesome this year—be sure to check them out!
+There are usually quite a few Passholder-exclusive merchandise items available only in the Festival Center, such as pins, tumblers and shirts.

 6. Go with a group to maximize the adventure